-All of these process failures relate to project design deficiencies resulting in less than optimal design and lower than feasible.
-So, for the donor who uses a defective project cycle and portfolio management system the perception can be that a project has been successful because it is complete on time, covering intended scope and within budget.
-However, deficient design can results in project objectives being set at a level well below what is achievable.
+All of these process failures relate to project design deficiencies resulting in less than optimal design and lower than feasible potenial impact.
+So, for the donor who accepts a defective project cycle and portfolio management system, the perception can be that a project has been successful because it is completed on time, covering intended scope and within budget.
+However, deficient design can result in project objectives being set at a level well below what was achievable.
 On the other hand over-ambitious proposals inevitably result in disappointments for stakeholders and others.

-The purpose of due diligence procedures is to avoid failure arising from deficient design by making use of procedures, each with well specified information requirements and analytical methods, covering the whole cycle in a step-wise but re-iterative fashion.
-The outcome is a design process that generates precise Logical Process Options (LPOs) that contain all of the anticipated changes and impacts a project might face during implementation accompanied by decision support for those occasions when the anticipated changed take place during implementation.
+The purpose of due diligence design procedures is to avoid failure arising from deficient design by making use of procedures, each with well specified information requirements and analytical methods, covering the whole cycle in a step-wise but re-iterative fashion.
+The outcome is a design process that generates precise Logical Process Options (LPOs) that contain all of the anticipated changes and impacts a project might face during implementation accompanied by decision support for those occasions when anticipated or un-anticipated1 changes take place during implementation.
 Overall the objective is to minimise the likelihood of the types of failures outlined above, from taking place.

 1 anticipated changes that occur during implementation are identified by applying simulation techniques as a standard procedure within 3DP and un-anticipated changes can be analysed during implementation using the same simulation models but inputting data on the evolving conditions.
 In both cases decisions can taken in a more timely manner as well as being optimised.